-I’ll continue to look to replace this legislation with a system that emphasizes improving quality, accessibility and affordability, and will work with my colleagues on both sides of the aisle to initiate common-sense reforms that don’t interfere with individual choice, threaten jobs due to rising costs on employers, or increase our already unsustainable debt.
+I support reforms that are patient-centered and doctor-centered, not insurance company-centered.
+I support: allowing citizens to purchase health insurance across state lines; helping small businesses pool together to negotiate better rates; expanding health savings accounts; and pushing tort reform.
+I’ll continue to look for such reforms that emphasize improving quality, accessibility and affordability, and will work with my colleagues on both sides of the aisle to initiate common-sense reforms that don’t interfere with individual choice, threaten jobs due to rising costs on employers, or increase our already unsustainable debt.

-Finally, neither I as a Member of Congress nor any member of my staff receive any exemption from this law.
+Finally, neither I as a Member of Congress nor any member of my staff receive any exemption from the ACA.
 I’ve said since my first day in office that all elected federal officials should be treated the same as the people they serve – which is why my staff, like millions of Americans, are subject to getting their health care through the ACA exchanges.
-I find it ironic, hypocritical and reprehensible that many of the architects of this new health care law, including the Obama Administration, have exempted themselves from the mandates of this law.